oscarhiggott/PyMatching/README.md

 The new version is also exact - unlike previous versions of PyMatching, no approximation is made.

 Our new implementation is **over 100x faster** than previous versions of PyMatching, and is **over 100,000x faster** than NetworkX (benchmarked with surface code circuits).
-At 0.1% circuit-noise, PyMatching v2 can decode a distance 19 surface code in less than 1 microsecond per measurement round, and the runtime is approximately linear in the size of the graph.
+At 0.1% circuit-noise, PyMatching can decode both X and Z basis measurements of surface code circuits up to distance 13 in under 1 microsecond per round of syndrome extraction on a single core (or up to distance 19 if only X-basis measurements are processed - however both X and Z basis measurements must be decoded at scale).
+Furthermore, the runtime is roughly linear in the number of nodes in the graph.

 The plot below compares the performance of PyMatching v2 with the previous version (v0.7) as well as with NetworkX for decoding surface code circuits with circuit-level depolarising noise.
 All decoders were run on a single core of an M1 processor, processing both the X and Z basis measurements.
-At 0.1% circuit-noise, PyMatching can decode up to distance 13 in under 1 microsecond per round of syndrome extraction (or up to distance
-19 if only X-basis measurements are processed - however both X and Z basis measurements must be decoded at scale).
 The equations T=N^x in the legend (and plotted as dashed lines) are obtained from a fit to the same dataset for distance > 10, where N is the number of detectors (nodes) per round, and T is the decoding time per round.
+See the [benchmarks](https://github.com/oscarhiggott/PyMatching/raw/master/benchmarks) folder in the repository for the data and stim circuits, as well as additional benchmarks.

 ![PyMatching new vs old vs NetworkX](https://github.com/oscarhiggott/PyMatching/raw/master/benchmarks/surface_codes/surface_code_rotated_memory_x_p_0.001_d_5_7_9_13_17_23_29_39_50_both_bases/pymatching_v0.7_vs_pymatching_v2_vs_networkx_timing_p=0.001_per_round_both_bases_decoded.png)